Beluki/MultiHash/README.md

   If no output files are specified, stdout will be used.

 * `--newline [dos, mac, unix, system]` changes the newline format.
-  I tend to use unix newlines everywhere, even on Windows.
+  I tend to use Unix newlines everywhere, even on Windows.
 The default is `system`, which uses the current platform newline format.

 * `--threads n` runs n threads in parallel.
-Threads are spread accross input files, where each thread calculates all the algorithms for one file.
+Threads consume input files one by one, calculating all the algorithms for each file.
 Regardless of which thread completes first, results will be printed in the same order specified as input.
 The default is to use a single thread.
-  Use `--threads auto` to use as many threads as cpu cores available.
+Use `--threads auto` to start as many threads as cpu cores available.

 ## Portability